 The Manitoba Public Insurance Corporation (the "Corporation") was incorporated as a Crown Corporation under The Automobile Insurance Act in 1970.
-The Corporation is owned by the Province of Manitoba and is consolidated annually.
+The Corporation is owned by the Province of Manitoba and the financial results of the Corporation are included in the consolidated financial statements of the Province of Manitoba.
 In 1974, The Automobile Insurance Act was revised and became The Manitoba Public Insurance Corporation Act (Chapter A180 of the continuing consolidation of the Statutes of Manitoba).
 In 1988, the Act was re-enacted in both official languages as Chapter P215 of the Statutes of Manitoba.
 The address of the Corporation's registered office is 234 Donald Street, Winnipeg, Manitoba.